jinh48/car-collision-2020/README.md

 ## Introduction and Credits:

-The map simply display the geospatial location of the generalize car collision in Seattle, Washington during 2020 time stamp.
+The map simply displays the geospatial location of the car collision in Seattle, Washington during 2020 time stamp.
 Below will shows all the screenshot of the tile layers with brief descriptions.

 I would like to thanks UW Professor Bo Zhao and his team for creating this lab for educational purpose.
 I also would like to credit the Github user [ppete2](https://github.com/ppete2/Leaflet.PolylineMeasure) for using the Leaflet plug-in.